Denmark targets iPhone generation to keep edge in hearing aids

-GN Store Nord (GN.CO), headquartered in Ballerup, near Copenhagen, has a product it hopes will reach that demographic - famously averse to accepting the depredations of age - by taking the stigma out of wearing an aid.
+GN Store Nord, headquartered in Ballerup, near Copenhagen, has a product it hopes will reach that demographic - famously averse to accepting the depredations of age - by taking the stigma out of wearing an aid.

-Denmark's expertise in sound technology can be traced back to 1904, when William Demant Holding Group (WDH.CO) was founded by Hans Demant, whose wife had a hearing disability.
-Nearly 110 years later, William Demant is the world's second-largest maker of hearing aids, behind Switzerland's Sonova SOON.VX, and its Oticon Foundation continues to fund research and support engineering students.
+Denmark's expertise in sound technology can be traced back to 1904, when William Demant Holding Group was founded by Hans Demant, whose wife had a hearing disability.
+Nearly 110 years later, William Demant is the world's second-largest maker of hearing aids, behind Switzerland's Sonova, and its Oticon Foundation continues to fund research and support engineering students.

 Denmark's technical university offers an engineering acoustics masters programme that attracts students from around the world and hosts a sound technology innovation network funded by the Danish Agency for Science, Technology and Innovation.